 MATH 1314 - College Algebra.
 Three hours credit.
 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.
 Prerequisite: Meet TSI college readiness standard for Mathematics or co-enroll in MATH 0314 or NCBM 0130.
+Forty-eight lecture hours.

-MATH 1324 - Mathematics for Business & Social Sciences.
+- MATH 1324 Mathematics for Business & Social Sciences.
 Three hours credit.
 The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
 The applications include mathematics of finance, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value.
 Prerequisite: Meet TSI college-readiness standard for Mathematics or co-enroll in MATH 0324.

-MATH 1325 - Calculus for Business & Social Sciences.
+Forty-eight lecture hours. - MATH 1325 Calculus for Business & Social Sciences.
 Three hours credit.
 This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
 This course is not a substitute for MATH 2413, Calculus I. Prerequisite: MATH 1324 Mathematics for Business & Social Sciences or MATH 1314 College Algebra.

-MATH 1332 - Contemporary Mathematics (Math for Liberal Arts Majors I).
+Forty-eight lecture hours. - MATH 1332 Contemporary Mathematics (Math for Liberal Arts Majors I).
 Three hours credit.
 Intended for non-STEM (Science, Technology, Engineering, and Mathematics) majors.
 Topics include introductory treatments of sets and logic, financial mathematics, probability and statistics with appropriate applications.
 Number sense, proportional reasoning, estimation, technology, and communication should be embedded throughout the course.
 Additional topics may be covered.
 Prerequisite: Meet TSI college-readiness standard for Mathematics or co-enroll in NCBM 0132.

-MATH 1342 - Elementary Statistical Methods.
+Forty-eight lecture hours. - MATH 1342 Elementary Statistical Methods.
 Three hours credit.
 Collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.
 Prerequisite: Meet TSI college readiness standard for Mathematics or co-enroll in MATH 0342.
-Three lecture hours per week.

-MATH 1350 - Mathematics for Teachers I. Three hours credit.
+Forty-eight lecture hours. - MATH 1350 Mathematics for Teachers I. Three hours credit.
 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
 Prerequisite: MATH 1314/1414.

-MATH 1351 - Mathematics for Teachers II.
+Forty-eight lecture hours. - MATH 1351 Mathematics for Teachers II.
 Three hours credit.
 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the concepts of geometry, measurement, probability, and statistics with an emphasis on problem solving and critical thinking.
 Prerequisite: MATH 1350 and MATH 1314/1414.

-MATH 1414 - College Algebra (for Science and Engineering Majors).
+Forty-eight lecture hours. - MATH 1414 College Algebra (for Science and Engineering Majors).
 Four hours credit.
 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics will be included.
-This course is intended to prepare students for MATH 2412 - Precalculus.
-Four lecture hours each week.

-MATH 2318 - Linear Algebra.
+This course is intended to prepare students for MATH 2412 Precalculus.
+Sixty-four lecture hours. - MATH 2318 Linear Algebra.
 Three hours credit.
 Introduces and provides models for application of the concepts of vector algebra.
 Topics include finite dimensional vector spaces and their geometric significance; representing and solving systems of linear equations using multiple methods, including Gaussian elimination and matrix inversion; matrices; determinants; linear transformations; quadratic forms; eigenvalues and eigenvector; and applications in science and engineering.
 Prerequisite: MATH 2414 (Calculus II).
+Forty-eight lecture hours.